 Expats relocating to Fiji for work need to discuss taxes with their employer and take the necessary steps to avoid double taxation.

-The percentage of income tax expats will pay depends on whether they are considered tax residents in Fiji.
-Tax residents are expats who live in Fiji permanently or are in the country for more than half of the tax year.
+The percentage of income tax you will pay depends on whether you are considered a tax resident in Fiji.
+Tax residents live in Fiji permanently or are in the country for more than half of the tax year.

 Fiji has double-taxation treaties with some countries, which prevent expats from being taxed on their income in both Fiji and their home country.
-Filing taxes is a complicated procedure, even without having to file in dual systems, so we recommend expats consult a specialist tax advisor for support.
+Filing taxes is a complicated procedure, even without having to file in dual systems, so we recommend consulting a specialist tax advisor for support.

 Expat Health Insurance